South German gulden: History

 As of 1690 the Gulden used in Southern Germany and the Austrian Empire adhered to the Leipzig standard, with the Gulden worth 1/18 a Cologne Mark of fine silver or 1/2 the Reichsthaler specie coin, or 12.992 g per Gulden.
 Below is a history (in terms of grams of silver) of the standards of the South German Gulden from 1690 until the gold standard was introduced in 1873.
-A comparison with the higher-valued Austro-Hungarian florin is also included.
+A comparison with the higher-valued Austro-Hungarian gulden is also included.
 The course of value of the Gulden before 1618 is found under Reichsthaler.